puyanwei/Quark-Text-Editor/README.md

 - Chromium
 - HTML
 - CSS
-- Bootstrap
 - Prism JS

-## Installation
-Clone this repository by typing in `git clone git@github.com:FreddieCodes/PDAF-Text-editor.git`

-Go to the root folder of the project and `npm install` to install all the relevant dependancies.

-Creating the app:
-`npm run package-mac`
-`npm run package-win`
-`npm run package-linux`

-App will then be located in:
-release-builds/Quark-darwin-x64/

-For testing type in `npm test` in your terminal in the root folder.

 ## Features

 [This section will have a gif'd version of our demo video]

-## Quality Control

-We challenged ourselves to maintain a high quality standard of coding practices, as well as Agile methodologies during this project.
-- All feature and unit tests passing, good coverage.
-- Consistent variable naming and linting.
-- Small commits and good descriptions.
-- Never working off master branch, always using pull requests.
-- Good planning and organisation throughout, using our [Trello](https://trello.com/b/mFZ3IP8U/build-our-own-program-from-scratch) board.
-- Stand ups in the mornings, retrospectives in the evenings, XP values.
->>>>>>> master